avo-hq/docs/src/2.0/menu-editor.md

   }
 ```

-For now Avo supports editing only two menus `main_menu` and `profile_menu`.
-That might change in the future by allowing you to write custom menus for other parts of your app.
+For now, Avo supports editing only two menus, `main_menu` and `profile_menu`.
+However, that might change in the future by allowing you to write custom menus for other parts of your app.

 ```ruby
 # config/initializers/avo.rb